Barcelona and Madrid talent market comparison

 Does the average salary differ from Madrid to Barcelona?

 In Spain’s two biggest cities, all IT roles have similar average salaries for senior professionals.

 In gross salary, Barcelona and Madrid do not differ significantly except for full-stack developers who, on average, earn 7800 EUR extra in Madrid (50th percentile).
 For other positions, it is not possible to establish any trend to indicate where the salaries are higher.

-Regarding average net salaries, there are more differences within both cities.
+Regarding average net salaries, there are more differences between the two cities.
 In the cases where Barcelona has a higher average, the difference is not relevant (usually just one or two thousand more).
-However, both Android and full-stack developers earn close to 15000 EUR more in Madrid.
+In Madrid, however, both Android and full-stack developers earn nearly 15000 EUR more.

 The case of full-stack developers may be caused because in Barcelona the ratio of the number of candidates to the number of job openings is smaller than 1 (0.85) whereas in Madrid is 1.05.
 Usually, for recruiting companies, this ratio is considered positive when it is above 1.